 Registry Office Wedding Photographer Dublin

-Registry office wedding photographer Dublin with over 10 years of experience.
+Registry Office Wedding Photographer.
+With over 15 years of experience.
 It is one of my favourite locations in Dublin to photograph a wedding.
-This is because of all the lovely locations for wedding photographs close by.
+This is because of all the lovely locations for wedding photographs that are close by.

 I always like to give a sense of story and place to registry office wedding photographs.
 Over the years I have formulated a nice route that takes in the banks of the Grand Canal, Georgian Dublin and Merrion Square Park.

 This approach makes the bride and groom feel like they are taking a nice walk through Dublin on their wedding day.
 Thus they were not like they were posing for wedding photographs.
-It also created a nice story of the day and I like to keep a couples’ wedding photographs natural and unposed as possible.
+It also created a nice story of the day and I like to keep a couples’ wedding photographs as natural and unposed as possible.

 I also came up with the idea a few years ago to do the group portrait of the guest stand on the Locks crossing the canal.
 The scene has a painterly quality to it and is an unusual angle.
 It is also only three minutes from the registry office.
 It is thus handy for everyone to walk up to it.

-The banks of the canal beside the lock also are a nice place for the family pictures.
+The banks of the canal beside the lock also are a nice place for family pictures.
 All in all it does not take too much time, around 15 minutes.
-The guests are then free to go onto the reception venue.
+The guests are then free to go to the reception venue.
 I set out with the bride and groom on the route and they are happy with the pictures.